NullSec-SIG/YCEP2025-Challenge-Repo/challenges/osint/Etched in memory/solution/writeup.md

 Join us at KUROMA to celebrate the festive season with a lavish Christmas buffet and the gentle melodies of live music performance
 ```

-This may be hard to pick out given the tiny font size, especially on mobile phone screens.
+This may be hard to pick out due to the tiny font size, especially on mobile phone screens.

 Thankfully, as hinted in the challenge, the place is described as a `dining place`, which should shift our attention to the `Restaurants` section in the post description as well. `Kuroma Buffet` is the first restaurant listed there.